-Air fryers are one of the most popular methods for cooking delicious foods in a more healthy way.
+Air fryers are one of the most popular methods for cooking delicious foods more healthily.
 One of the few drawbacks of using an air fryer is the same disadvantage that every cooking appliance has—you have to clean it!
-If you’re new to using an air fryer, you might be wondering if you can just toss the frying basket in the dishwasher.
+If you're new to using an air fryer, you might be wondering if you can just toss the frying basket in the dishwasher.
 Well, we brought you the answer so that you can avoid making any mistakes!

 For most air fryers, it is safe to put the basket in the dishwasher.
 With that said, there are still some things you'll want to keep in mind during cleaning so that you don't damage your frying basket.
 There may also be tougher cleaning situations that your dishwasher might not be able to handle.
 After the basket, it's important to know how to clean every part of your air fryer properly.

 Keeping your air fryer and its basket clean is an essential part of ensuring that it stays in good shape for as long as possible!
 For the best chance at achieving that goal, you should have all of the information you can get.
 That's why you should stick with us down below so that you can get the most out of your air fryer!

 Cleaning An Air Fryer And Its Basket

 Traditional frying baskets are usually mesh-like and can be too fragile to place in the dishwasher.
 Part of the design of air fryers is to make them more user-friendly and convenient.

 A big step towards that was to make their baskets and other removable parts dishwasher-safe.
 When it comes to the rest of the appliance, you might have to be a little more careful!

 What To Avoid When Cleaning Your Air Fryer's Basket

 Thankfully, there isn't a lot that can go wrong when cleaning an air fryer's basket.
 The main thing is to make sure that you don't damage it if you clean it by hand or pre-clean it before putting it in the dishwasher.